Online Master of Public Administration: curriculum

 Research plays a crucial role in social policy.
 Learn both quantitative and qualitative research methods and employ real-world scenarios to impart skills which you can apply both during the module and in your professional life.
 Gain a detailed understanding of research ethics, tools and techniques in preparation for the programme dissertation.

-This module concentrates on the theoretical concepts which underpin course management.
-You will focus on the role of course management in the implementation of strategy as well as practical perspectives on the management of courses and projects.
+This module concentrates on the theoretical concepts which underpin project management.
+You will focus on the role of project management in the implementation of strategy as well as practical perspectives on the management of courses and projects.

 Learn the theoretical frameworks and data which underpin and support performance management.
 Gain practical skills and knowledge necessary for effective performance management in the public service sector.